jennnoh/jennnoh/README.md

 -->
 # Hi there, welcome to my GitHub!👋

 My name is Jenny, and I am a third-year student at the University of Toronto 🇨🇦.
 I major in Statistics, and minor in Computer Science and Psychology.
 I am passionate about making the world a fairer, more just, and more accessible society with the latest technology.
-My main interest is machine learning, but as a student who keeps learning, this might change anytime-- or narrow down and become more specific!
+My main interest is machine learning, but as a student who keeps learning, this might change anytime- or even narrow down and become more specific!

 ### Things I code with